cpjobling/eg-247-textbook/_build/labs/lab06/index.md

 | 12     | G<sup>♯</sup>,A<sup>♭</sup> | 220 * 2<sup>11/12</sup> | &nbsp; |

-You should copy this table into your OneNote notebook page for this lab and use MATLAB or a calculator to complete the table entries.
+You should copy this table into a document and use MATLAB or a calculator to complete the table entries.

 A musical score is essentially a plot of frequencies (notes, on the vertical scale for you musician types) versus time (measures, on the horizontal scale).
 The musical sequence of notes to the piece you will synthesize is given in Figure 1.
 The following discussion identifies how musical scores can be mapped to tones of specific pitch and duration.

-### Note Frequency
+#### Note Frequency

 In the simplest case, each note may be represented by a burst of a sinusoid followed by a shorter period of silence (a pause).
 The pauses allow us to distinguish between separate notes of the same pitch.
 The horizontal lines in Figure 1 represent the notes E, G, B, D, F from the bottom to the top.
 The spaces between the lines are used to represent the notes F, A, C, and E, again from the bottom to the top.
 Note that A-G only yields seven notes; the additional notes are due to changes in pitch called sharps (denoted by the symbol ♯) or flats (denoted by the symbol ♭) that follows a given note.
 A sharp increases the pitch by 2<sup>1/12</sup> and flat decreases the pitch by 2<sup>1/12</sup>.